Long Term Care Insurance Tennessee Partnership Companies and Rates

 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|

-Let’s look at the situation where someone buys a Long Term Care Partnership policy in another State and then later moves to Tennessee.
+Consider the situation where someone buys a Long Term Care Partnership policy in another State and then later moves to the State of Tennessee.
 Reciprocity means they will not lose the special asset protection when they move to Tennessee.
 Tennessee would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their Long Term Care Partnership policy before relocating.
-Following is a source for more information on Long Term Care Partnership programs in Tennessee and other states.

 - Benefit Period